What are software use rights?

 This enables you to install the same application on a device many times and it only counts as one license.
 These are usually different versions.
 However, older ITAM tools operating at the file scan level have an erroneous habit of picking up unclean uninstalls (where part of the program has been left behind) as a multiple installation.

-If you have any questions on your license agreement or software use rights, fill out the form below to get in touch.
+If you have any questions on your license agreement or software use rights, please get in touch.